private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 - Parameter choice and security margins
   - Talk about trade-off between attack success probability and prime size.
   - Show equation for how many bits of security you get when validating N multiplications
-- You can’t just use the multiplication protocol without the validation protocol due to the additive attack (explain why)
+- You can't just use the multiplication protocol without the validation protocol due to the additive attack (explain why)
 - Communication security (authentication)
 - Constant time and implications thereof
 - Fiat-Shamir vs more rounds